EQ-Aesthetic/README/README.md

 # README
-All about interior and exterior designs.
-Fusing tech with space energy and wellbeing
+All about interior and exterior designs: Fusing tech, sustainability and space-energy and wellbeing